madCode/rss-to-e-reader/README.md

 Now let's say you ran:
-`python3 main.py --all-unread --feed_id 3 --title "Morning Long Reads" --do-not-track-last-article --max-num-articles 5 --ignore-skip-list --to-email "hello@email.com"`
+`python3 main.py --all-unread --feed_id 3 --title "Morning Long Reads" --do-not-track-last-article --limit 5 --ignore-skip-list --to-email "hello@email.com"`
 on August 4th 2015 at 8am.
 This would:
-- emails a doc with the title: "Morning Long Reads" to your kindle.
+- emails a doc with the title: "Morning Long Reads" to `hello@email.com`.
 - the doc would contain unread articles from the feed with id 3 (let's say for the sake of argument that it's [Arts & Letters Daily](https://aldaily.com/))
 - the doc would contain 5 unread articles from the Arts & Letters Daily feed.
 They can be unread articles posted at any time.
 They don't have to posted after the article in `last_article_id.txt`
 - the script would _not_ update `last_article_id.txt`
-- the doc would be emailed to `hello@email.com`, regardless of what's stored in `config.to_emails`

 ## Do some test runs
 You can run `python3 main.py` from the folder the code is contained in to test the python code.
 And `./job.sh` to test the job file.
-After the first cron job run, you can check `generated-files/cron_log.txt` to see what the logs from the cron job.
+After the first cron job run, you can check `generated_files/cron_log.txt` to see what the logs from the cron job.

 ## How to get a feed id
 To print a list of all your feeds, you can run `python3 print_all_feeds.py`.
 It will print a huge json object that you can copy to a text file and skim to find the feeds you want.